prichelle/integration.github.io/_posts/2020-07-14-DP-operators.md

 ````
 ibmcloud cs cluster config --cluster <clustername>
 ````
 - init helm.
 Helm will be used to setup the block storage and for installing the DataPower operator.
+Note that if you don't want to persist any DataPower configuration, block storage is not required.
 ```
 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3
 chmod 700 get_helm.sh